Actindo-AG/Documentation/ActindoWorkFlow/Operation/01_ManageWorkflows.md

   ![Search action](/Assets/Screenshots/ActindoWorkFlow/Workflows/SearchAction.png "[Search action]")

-4. Click the *search for an action* field and enter the name of the transition or a keyword you are searching for.
+4. Click the *Search for an action* field and enter the name of the transition or a keyword you are searching for.

   > [Info] The list of transitions is filtered for your keyword as you type.